 I would also say organizations have to be supportive of equal parenting and that is where inclusion truly happens.

 I don’t like to make it a man’s job to provide for the family and a woman’s job to only take care of the child.
 It has to be balanced.

 - When facilities are built they need to have policies for men and women and be inclusive for both parents.

-These are changes that have to be thought through by leaders of an organisation in order to make an impact and bring in inclusivity.
+These are changes that have to be thought through by leaders of an organization in order to make an impact and bring inclusivity.

 Paternity leave is a very common challenge because if you look at our representation of men and women in the workplace, it is skewed.
 We have roughly 25 percent of women and about 75 percent of men currently.
 Paternity leave is going to hit the budgets a lot more.

 Leaders have to think about structuring diversity, not around cost, but around impact.